-I have completed all sections of the application form I have read the 2023/24 CFF guidance, T&Cs and FAQs in full Representative from Host Institute Research Office has read the T&Cs I have adhered to all word limits My proposal has a duration of up to 3 years My proposal is for no more than £300,000 I have checked that all costs included are eligible (please refer to page 4 for eligible funding) I have provided a CV for myself and my supervisor I have provided letters of support for all my named collaborators outlining their specific role in the proposal and commitment to the work I have obtained digital signatures from myself, my Head of Department and Finance Officer I have ensured that the full list of authors has been provided for all references and publications listed on CVs (i.e. I have not used et al.)
+I have read the CFF guidance, T&Cs and FAQs in full I have completed all sections of the application form Representative from Host Institute Research Office has read the T&Cs I have adhered to all word limits (you will be asked to resubmit if word counts are not adhered to) My proposal has a duration of up to 3 years My proposal is for no more than £300,000 I have checked that all costs included are eligible and that the totals are correct and match page 1 of this application I have provided a CV for myself and my supervisor I have provided letters of support for all my named collaborators outlining their specific role in the proposal and commitment to the work I have obtained signatures from myself, my Head of Department and Finance Officer I have ensured that the full list of authors has been provided for all references and publications listed on CVs (i.e. I have not used et al.) I have included all relevant appendices as one pdf document to submit